camconrad/station/README.md

    - Press "Connect" to access Station's features.

 2. **Choose Your Action**
-   - **Task Management**: Create and assign tasks to team members.
-Use custom labels to communicate task requirements.
+   - **Task Management**: Create and assign tasks.
+Label to communicate requirements.
    - **Collaboration**: Track task progress as assignees move them from "To Do" to "Doing" and finally to "Done," facilitating transparency and accountability.
    - **Compensation**: Configure payouts to automate compensation for completed tasks, ensuring contributors are rewarded promptly when tasks are marked as done.